kwu22-ece/Sillytastic-Working-Challenge/qualifier/README.md

 ## Preliminary Challenge
 One major use for FPGAs is to accelerate often computationally expensive and slow cryptographic processes.
 In this phase, your target is a simplified cryptographic accelerator implemented on the FPGA (a [Lattice iCE40-UP5K](https://www.latticesemi.com/en/products/fpgaandcpld/ice40ultraplus)), which communicates with the application microprocessor ([RP2040](https://www.raspberrypi.com/products/rp2040/)) on the Hackster over a SPI (Serial Peripheral Interface) bus.
-However, the source RTL will not be provided for this design; instead, teams must reverse engineer the provided bitstream to determine how the cryptographic algorithm works before they can then add hardware Trojans.
-While existing non-AI tools may be leveraged throughout the challenge, the hardware Trojan and exploit must be written fully with AI.
+However, the source RTL will not be provided for this design; instead, teams must reverse engineer the provided bitstream to determine how the cryptographic algorithm works before they can then add **sandboxed hardware security modifications**.
+While existing non-AI tools may be leveraged throughout the challenge, the **hardware security modification and its validation procedure** must be written fully with AI.

 ### The Setup